 Infill Code Revisions – Attached Housing, Height, and Parking

 808 West Spokane Falls Boulevard, Spokane, WA

 People need more affordably priced housing options in appropriate locations.
 In spring 2018, the City of Spokane proposed to allow narrower lots for townhouses, taller buildings, and related suggestions, on all types of property in defined higher-density residential zones as a new package of code amendments.
 Following public hearings in November, 2018, the City Plan Commission recommended approval of several changes for these high-density residential areas.

 The changes concern new exceptions for height increases, and reduced regulation of lot layout and minimum parking requirements for development of attached single-family houses in the higher-density zones.

-Current work includes mapping tools and other resources to provide information about available land and benefits of development near built-up areas, as well as some of the recommended revisions to the Unified Development Code.
+The proposed changes will address development of vacant lots and parcels in already built-up areas – also called "infill development."
+Current work also includes mapping tools and other resources to provide information about available land and benefits of development near built-up areas, as well as continued work on some of the recommended revisions to the Unified Development Code.